 And the large piece can also stand up to major hurricanes, like the now famous home on Mexico Beach, Florida.

 “They call it the Sand Palace, which was a home that was built with ICF (insulated concrete forms), which is very similar to our panels,” Rubin said.
 “That house was all over the news, that there was one home standing.
 Everything else was completely flattened, but there is one home that made it.”

 It was then that Rubin found her company’s building technology, which originated in Italy 43 years ago.

-Currently, there are 73 manufacturing plants across the globe that have produced one billion square feet of panels, with Vero Building Systems being the first exclusive panel plant in the southeast United States.
+Currently, there are 73 manufacturing plants across the globe that have produced one billion square feet of panels, with Vero Building Systems being the first exclusive panel plant in the southeast U.S.

 “I don’t want people to have to experience what they experienced when I moved to Florida,” Rubin said.
 “Florida is an incredible place to live, and I would never want anyone to move down here and then be traumatized not knowing if their kids are going to make it through the night, not knowing if (their) home is safe.”

 According to Vero Building Systems, its prices are comparable to concrete block homes, and about 10-20% cheaper than lumber.
 For more information on the manufacturer, click here.

 Get today’s headlines in minutes with Your Florida Daily: